 The pharyngeal plexus is the main nervous plexus that supplies the pharynx.

-The sensory branches originate from the glossopharyngeal nerve (CN XI) which runs into the plexus.
+The sensory branches originate from the glossopharyngeal nerve (CN IX) which runs into the plexus.
 The maxillary nerve (CN V/II) supplies the anterior and superior nasopharynx, while the tonsillar nerves carry fibers from both the glossopharyngeal nerve (CN XI) and the vagus nerve (CN X).

 The motoric branches come from the pharyngeal plexus and carry fibers from the vagus nerve (CN X) from the cranial root of the accessory nerve (CN XI) to all the pharyngeal muscles, save the stylopharyngeus muscle.
 The inferior constrictor muscles are supplied by the external and recurrent branches of the vagus nerve (CN X).